Well, sort of.

 After five years, I could’ve applied for permanent residency on my own, but the flaming hoops I’d have had to jump through were more than I was willing to take on.
 That path to permanent residency would’ve tied me to Denmark, and I’ve been honest over the years that Denmark and I are not a match made in heaven.
 So I’d been leaving my future to fate.

-I’m grateful every day that I found my English soulmate in a sea of Danes.
+I’m grateful every day that I found my Englishman in a sea of Danes.
 Marrying a Dane would’ve been more trouble than it was worth.

 I’ve met a lot of expats over the years and among them are some who came to Denmark for work, married a Dane, had kids, and are still on a work visa because it’s easier than trying to get a family visa!
 Is that crazy or what?
 For such an enlightened country, you’d think that having your spouse with you would be a basic human right, but apparently not if you dare to marry outside the Danish tribe.

 Should a Dane decide to import a spouse, their living accommodation and lease must meet certain criteria, and they must put up a deposit of around $10,000, lest they hit dire straits and decide to cash in on Denmark’s much lauded social safety net.
 Banks actually offer guarantees to couples who don’t have a spare $10K hanging around, and after financing everyone else’s safety net, who does?

 The spouse must pass their first language test within 6 months of entering the country… ya know, because adjusting to married life and a new country, while trying to find a job with the government breathing down your neck is so easy.

 There’s also an integration contract the spouse must sign, swearing that among other things they understand that terrorism is wrong, that it’s not ok to beat their spouse (or be beaten), and that girls have as much right as boys to go to school… alrighty, then!